BarthPaleologue/Blog/content/posts/HXPBD/index.md

 Therefore, I only needed to check the collisions against the hierarchy level I wanted.
 For now it is user defined and highly depends on the geometry of the clothing, but automatic estimation of the right level to use can probably be found.
-Using the right level of collision allows for a nice speed up for complex meshes (from 30 to 60fps on my demo scene with the complex piece of clothing).
+Using the right level of collision allows for a nice speed up for complex meshes.

-//TODO: add a video of the performance improvement
+In this video, the framerate goes from 30 fps on using the entire geometry to 60 fps using the first level of the hierarchy of the cloth:

+{{< video src="hpbdcollision" >}}

 ### Making the most of XPBD

 Reflecting on the whole project, implementing XPBD was probably not necessary to make the collisions work properly.
 So how can we make the most of it?
 XPBD is a modification of the PBD solver by changing solver iterations by solver sub-steps: the collisions are only solved once per subset instead of multiple time per step.

+To upgrade from simple PBD to XPBD, I found the video from Matthias Müller, one of the original author of the paper, to be very straightforward and helpful:

+{{< youtube RhEkKDEQEYM >}}

 This is a surprisingly simple and yet powerful change that make the convergence rate of PBD much faster.
 One of the original author even describes it as rendering obsolete the old HPBD method.